EhrmannS/geometr/cran-comments.md

 adapt package description
 using \donttest{} instead of \dontrun{}, testing the functions manually (and fixing an issue in gc_grob() I saw due to this)

+11.10.2019

+include Dan Sunday as copyright holder for the point-in-polygon algorithm in DESCRIPTION and geometr.Rd